-A guided tour of what the gate catches, what it produces, and how the regenerate loop closes the gap.
-Three sections below: passing pages, before/after on real submissions, and the gate's failure-detection examples.
+What the gate catches, what it produces, and how the regenerate loop closes the gap.
+Three sections: passing pages, before/after on real submissions, canonical failure examples.

 These three pages pass all ten checks and are ready to paste into Elementor on hrf.org.